(Updated 15th November 2020)

+Updated 15th November 2020)**

   Who doesn’t love receiving presents?
 Even the most fortunate of people love receiving gifts, but it’s a good idea to understand why you should bring goodies to Cuba, who needs what, and what types of things would be most useful and appreciated.

-Whilst you and I might consider our daily dose of deodorant to be just another mundane item on the shopping list, in Cuba such luxuries are hard to come by.
+  However, whilst you and I might consider our daily dose of deodorant to be just another mundane item on the shopping list, in Cuba such luxuries can be really hard to come by.
 Toiletries, for example, come in to the shops infrequently, and once word quickly spreads of the long awaited delivery, they fly off the shelves in a heartbeat.
 Some people even bribe the shop assistants to save their products, and the shop assistant makes a commission.

-Bringing useful goodies to Cuba is not only a kind gesture, but will be appreciated more than you may think.
-And let’s not forget that the Cubans are incredibly generous and hospitable with what they have, so to return the favour by bringing useful donations will go a long way.
+  Bringing useful gifts to Cuba is not only a kind gesture, but will be appreciated more than you may think.
+And let’s not forget that the Cubans are incredibly generous and hospitable with what they have, so to returning the favour by bringing useful donations will go a long way.

   Generally speaking, the owners of the casa particulares are not considered the most needy of people in Cuba.
 They have ready access to hard currency because they work in tourism and you bring them a lot of money.